 What does an abuser look like?

-> uses verses to coerce you into things that you are doubtful of – ex: while dating – “You should start practicing being submissive now.”
+- Uses verses to coerce you into things that you are doubtful of (for example, while dating: “You should start practicing being submissive now.”).

 Should I break up?

 No one is ready for marriage until they find their completeness in God alone.
 A dissatisfied single will be an emotional leech, depending on his/her new spouse for happiness.

 God didn’t tell Adam “It’s not good for man to be single.”
 He said “It’s not good for man to be alone.”
 Man needs companionship and until you’re ready for marriage, potential companions with whom you can fellowship and share life, male and female, are all around you.

 No spouse is a thousand times better than an abusive spouse.

 As stated in the first post, every week in Australia one woman dies at the hand of her abusive husband/partner.